Why Reading With Grandparents is Special for Kids

 Regardless of age or circumstance, or whether they call themselves Grandma and Gramps, or Nana and Papa, they are grandparents to the little ones who love them.
 One of the special activities they can do with kids is read books together.

-Every day with grandparents can be a celebration, and story time is one way to celebrate.
+Every day with grandparents can be a celebration, and story time is a special way to celebrate.